Estate Planning & Real Estate

 A straightforward estate with a single property may take six to twelve months from opening to title transfer.
 Timeline depends on estate complexity, whether disputes arise, and how quickly inheritance tax is resolved.
 Disputes, contested valuations, or unpaid tax obligations extend that timeline.

 This page explains when Pennsylvania real estate requires probate and what structures avoid it.
-For how each deed type affects probate and survivorship, see our page on types of deeds in Pennsylvania.
+For how each deed type affects probate and survivorship, see types of deeds in Pennsylvania.
 For how estate administration works when property is part of an estate, see estate administration and probate in Pennsylvania.
 For how survivorship transfers interact with inheritance tax, see TOD, POD, and joint accounts in Pennsylvania.